pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

 ## Where now

+Requires Presence add-on enabled in Admin Portal.
+To receive presence events, see Presence Events.

-Returns channels a UUID is subscribed to.
+Returns the list of channels a UUID is subscribed to.

-Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)